 Add in the raisins and sugar.
 Then make a well in the middle of the mix and pour in the milk and mix to a dough.

-Transfer the dough to a lightly floured surface – I love the Pastry-Mat (US)/ Pastry Mat (UK) that my mum has easy clean up after the kids have finished as just tip it in the trash can and also is a non-stick surface that the kids can use.
+Transfer the dough to a lightly floured surface – I love this pastry mat that my mum has easy clean up after the kids have finished as just tip it in the trash can and also is a non-stick surface that the kids can use.